baipin/Task_based_neurons/README.md

 We first perform the vectorized symbolic regression on the normalized dataset.
 The relevant information regarding these 20 datasets, and the regression results are shown in Table 5.
 ![image](https://github.com/NewT123-WM/Task_based_neurons/blob/main/table5.png)

 Second, we test the superiority of task-based neurons relative to linear ones.
 We use the same 20 datasets in the last subsection: 10 for regression and 10 for classification.
 We don't need to repeat the process of the vectorized symbolic regression.
-Instead, we directly use polynomials learned in Table 5.
+Instead, we directly use the polynomials learned in Table 5.
 The training and test sets are divided according to the ratio of $8:2$.
 For *TN*  and *LN*, the data division and the batch size are the same.
 We select 5 different network structures for each dataset for a comprehensive comparison.
 When designing the network structures of *TN*, we ensure that the number of parameters of *TN* is fewer than the *LN* to show the superiority of task-based neurons in efficiency.
 Each dataset is tested 10 times for reliability of results.
 The MSE and classification accuracy are presented in the form of $\mathrm{mean}~(\mathrm{std})$ in Table 6.

 ![image](https://github.com/NewT123-WM/Task_based_neurons/blob/main/table6.png)